Leon Shamroy: Early life and career

 Around this time, Shamroy went to Mexico where he worked for Robert Flaherty on a film called Acoma, the Sky City, a story about an ancient Indian tribe.
-Unfortunately, the footage was destroyed when the warehouse in which it was stored went up in flames.
-Flaherty wanted to form a new company and invited Shamroy's participation, but after paying his $10 union fee Shamroy only had $15 left to his name.
+The footage was destroyed when the warehouse in which it was stored went up in flames.
+Flaherty wanted to form a new company and invited Shamroy's participation, but after paying his $10 union fee Shamroy only had $15 left.
 Instead, he made a two-reel documentary film based on an Indian legend.
 It was never released.
 Shamroy's next employment was at Columbia with Harry Cohn.
-It lasted five days; Cohn wasn't ready for artistic people yet.
+It lasted five days.
 After his brief stint at Columbia, Shamroy worked for Jack Cummings, Louis B. Mayer's nephew, on a series of MGM parodies of the famous screen epics, starring dogs.
 In one of the films, So Quiet on the Canine Front, the dogs were so realistic that when they were shot down the Humane Society was enraged.

 Shamroy's next engagement was with an ethnological project in Asia that turned into something of a nightmare.
 He and the crew were terrified when a fourth-class passenger on the ship they were sailing on, the Empress of Canada, ran amok and stabbed thirty people to death two days out of Yokohama.
 Years later, while working on a picture called Crash Dive (1943), he learned that the star, Tyrone Power, had experienced the same shipboard horror.
 Somehow, Shamroy managed to survive the ordeal with his camera and 100,000 feet of film intact.
 He traveled throughout Japan in 1930 and shot a lot of contraband footage.
 He left for China where, again, he shot secret footage before continuing on to Manila.
 He made films in places as far distant as the Dutch East Indies, Bali, Samarai, and Batavia.
 During World War II, he gave his material over to the War Department in Washington, D.C., which used it to determine bombing targets.